Maryland’s Brenda Frese named AP national coach of the year

 Frese became the winningest coach in program history this season and surpassed 500 wins at the helm of Maryland.
 She has a 512-131 record and was named Big Ten coach of the year for the fourth time this season.

-Frese also coached the season with a heavy heart as her father dealt with prostate cancer that has worsened in recent months.
+Frese also coached the season with a heavy heart as Bill continues to deal with prostate cancer that has worsened in recent months.

 Maryland entered the tournament as a No. 2 seed and the season came to a disappointing end with a 64-61 loss to No. 6-seeded Texas.
 The Terps had won their previous 15 games, including five postseason games, by double digits.
+Maryland won its three Big Ten Tournament games by an average of 21 points and its first two NCAA tournament games by an average of 44.5 points.

+“This one, obviously, is special for our team and for our program,” Frese said, “just because of everything we had to overcome as a team and obviously during this pandemic.
+I have just so much gratitude for an award like this because it’s not an award for me.
+It’s an award for your players and your staff.

+“It was a season like no other.
+You look at the challenges.
+The fact that you couldn’t do it like you normally can.
+I’ve yet to have the team out to my home.
+You couldn’t do team building. … This sisterhood, this bond was created early over Zoom, ironically. … I think it speaks volumes to this team, just their talent level.”

 Read more on Maryland sports: